isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-10-02-Written-Answer-by-Minister-for-Law-K-Shanmugam-on-Legal-Aid-by-Family-Members-of-Mentally-Disabled-for-Appointment-as-Deputies.md

 ---
-layout: post
-title: Written Answer by Minister for Law, K Shanmugam, on Legal Aid by Family Members of Mentally Disabled for Appointment as Deputies
+title: 'Written Answer by Minister for Law, K Shanmugam, on Legal Aid by Family Members of Mentally Disabled for Appointment as Deputies'
 permalink: /news/parliamentary-speeches/written-answer-by-minister-shanmugam-legal-aid-applications-by-family-members-of-mentally-disabled
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 2 Oct 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)